Work in Progress

 We build a search model of the labour market with worker and firm skill heterogeneity.
 Firms’ technology choice interacts with labour market frictions to determine the level of specialization.
 Using occupational skill requirements from O*NET we construct measures of occupational, state, and MSA specialization and study its relation with frictions and UI benefits.

-Climate Policy, Technology Adoption, and Skill Sorting, with Sacha de Nijs
+(Green) Technology Adoption and Skill Reallocation, with Sacha de Nijs

-Shocks to future income and (no) consumption-smoothening: Evidence from the abolition of the state pension partner supplement in the Netherlands, with Casper van Ewijk & Ralph Stevens [link]
+Shocks to future income and (no) consumption-smoothening: Evidence from the abolition of the state pension partner supplement in the Netherlands, with Casper van Ewijk & Ralph Stevens [Working Paper link] [SSRN link]